How Glass sponge Inspired Diagonal-braced Structural Lattices

 This deep-sea sponge builds a cylindrical cage of glass (silica spicules) that withstands the crushing pressure of the deep ocean.
 Its lattice structure — diagonal bracing in a square grid — is identical to modern engineering cross-bracing.
 It also concentrates optical fibers that transmit bioluminescent light for luring prey.

-In the language of biomimicry, this falls under the Make › Build strong structures from brittle materials category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Make › Build strong structures from brittle materials category.

 The Design Principle